The Fully Open Source version of the LKB

 For interactive input, on macOS the Input Sources menu can be used to switch between language scripts, and the Keyboard Viewer provides convenient multilingual text entry.
 For output, the LKB requires a Unicode-compatible font.
 There is no font substitution: all characters to be displayed have to be in the selected sans-serif and monospace fonts.

 Suitable Unicode fonts are DejaVu Sans (attractive, and covering many language scripts), Code2000 (less attractive, but with even better coverage), or WenQuanYi Zen Hei (reasonably attractive, with full CJK coverage).
-These are not standard macOS fonts, so you will have to download them yourself and install them - a suitable location on your machine is /opt/X11/share/fonts/TTF/.
-Once installed, you can use the following Unix command to select DejaVu Sans:
+(On macOS, these are not standard fonts so you will have to download them yourself - put them in /opt/X11/share/fonts/TTF/ - having first installed XQuartz).
+To select DejaVu Sans, use the following Unix command:

 cat > ~/.fonts.conf <<! <?xml version="1.0"?> <fontconfig> <dir>/opt/X11/share/fonts/TTF</dir> <alias> <family>sans-serif</family> <prefer> <family>DejaVu Sans</family> <family>Code2000</family> <family>WenQuanYi Zen Hei</family> </prefer> </alias> <alias> <family>monospace</family> <prefer> <family>DejaVu Sans Mono</family> <family>Code2000</family> <family>WenQuanYi Zen Hei</family> </prefer> </alias> </fontconfig> !